hallieeilerts/CA-CODE_Automation/README.md

 ## Developer instructions

 -   Clone repository to computer
--   Copy and paste data folder for desired update from CA-CODE_Warehouse folder on Dropbox
+-   Copy and paste `data` folder for desired update from CA-CODE_Warehouse folder on Dropbox
--   Copy and paste corresponding data-prep code from `/archive`
+-   Copy and paste corresponding data-prep code from `/src/archive`
 -   Set age group and update years at top of make file
       - Do not make changes to any other scripts
 -   Run make file
--   View results in `/gen/results/output`
+-   View results locally in `/gen/results/output`

 ## Process spreadsheet